uhd-urz/openstackclient-docker/README.md

 # OpenStackClient

-A simple container image containing the OpenStack client.
+A simple container image containing the OpenStack client and QEmu image tools.

 # Usage